IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 Follow these steps to setup and run this code pattern.
 The steps are described in detail below.

 1. [Create Discovery service instance](#1-create-discovery-service-instance)

 2. [Annotate Documents](#2-annotate-documents)

 3. [Get the Code](#3-get-the-code)

 4. [Relevance Training](#4-relevance-training)

 5. [Conclusion](#5-conclusion)

 ## 1. Create Discovery service instance

-If you already have an instance of Discovery service instance, then skip this step and jump to [step 2](#2-get-the-code).

 - Login to your [IBM Cloud](https://cloud.ibm.com/) account